MicrosoftDocs/PowerShell-Docs/dsc/azureDscexthistory.md

   - WMF 4.0
 - **Environment:**
   - Azure
 - **Remarks:** This version uses DSC as included in Windows Server 2016; for other Windows OSes, it installs the [Windows Management Framework 5.1](https://blogs.msdn.microsoft.com/powershell/2016/12/06/wmf-5-1-releasing-january-2017/) (installing WMF requires a reboot).
-For Nano, DSC role is installed on the VM.
+For Nano Server, DSC role is installed on the VM.
 - **New features:**
-  - After Github's recent move to TLS 1.2, you can't onboard a VM to Azure Automation DSC using DIY Resource Manager templates available on Azure Marketplace or use DSC extension to get any config hosted on Github.
+  - After GitHub's recent move to TLS 1.2, you can't onboard a VM to Azure Automation DSC using DIY Resource Manager templates available on Azure Marketplace or use DSC extension to get any config hosted on GitHub.
 You will see an error similar to the following while deploying the extension:

     ```json
     {